Aquafina-water-bottle/jp-mining-note/docs/docs/quickstart.md

 The front side of the card was designed to be as minimal as possible.
-Information such as tags, source, frequency, reading, audio, etc. is not shown here, by design.
+Information such as tags, source, frequency, reading, audio, etc. are not shown here, by design.

 === "**Tested content**"
     This can be a sentence, word, etc. depending on the [card type](cardtypes.md)